 - Keto No Bake Key Lime Pie in a Jar

 - 1 teaspoon Fresh Chives, chopped

 - Cut hard boiled eggs in half, lengthwise and remove yolks.
 Place whites in your deviled egg tray and yolks in a medium bowl.

-- Using a electric hand mixer, combine yolks and remaining ingredients.
+- Using a small food processor, combine yolks and remaining ingredients.

 - Fill each egg white half with the deviled yolk mixture using a spoon or pastry bag.

 - Garnish you deviled eggs with a sprinkle of paprika and fresh chives.
 Refrigerate for at least 1 hour for flavors to combine before serving.

 - Deviled eggs will keep in your refrigerator for 4-5 days